guchenghao/Notes-for-VR-Papers-and-HCI/SSP(Social signal processing)/Co-Located Human-Human Interaction Analysis using Nonverbal Cues_A Survey.md

 #### Proxemics

-* This is the domain studying **the social meaning of interpersonal distances** especially when themovement of people is not constrained.
+* This is the domain studying **the social meaning of interpersonal distances** especially when the movement of people is not constrained.

-* ***Free-standing conversations*** (conv.) are the settings in which proxemics play the most important role and individual distances were shown to account forthe detection of multiple social phenomena including *social roles, leadership, engagement and personality traits*.
+* ***Free-standing conversations*** (conv.) are the settings in which proxemics play the most important role and individual distances were shown to account for the detection of multiple social phenomena including *social roles, leadership, engagement and personality traits*.

 #### Physical Appearance